databricks/spark-training/ampcamp/mli-document-categorization.md

 removed.
 For example, the sentence "Machine learning is really fun!" consists of the following bigrams: {"machine_learning", "learning_really", "really_fun"}.
 Notice that we removed the stop word "is".
+Finally, we remove data points that don't have at least 5 features and scale the data.
+Scaling is necessary here because our learning algorithm is sensitive to the scale of its inputs.

 The featurization job will take about 5 minutes to run on your cluster, so let's start it now: